EvanHerman/timeline-express/readme.txt

 <a href="https://www.wp-timelineexpress.com/examples/basic-timeline/" title="View the demo">View the Timeline Express Demo</a>

-= Can I filter announcements by categories/ Can I create multiple timelines? = Not in the free version, but with our pro verson you can create numerous timelines and assign posts to a single timeline or all timelines.
+= Can I filter announcements by categories/Can I create multiple timelines? = Not in the free version, but with our pro version you can create numerous timelines and assign posts to a single timeline or all timelines.
 Also with the pro version you can easily filter announcements by categories on the front end.

 <a href="https://www.wp-timelineexpress.com/examples/filterable-timeline/" title="View the demo">View the Timeline Express Pro Demo</a>